 Automation has been used discretely within enterprises, with different tools used by different teams for individual management domains.
 But today’s automation technologies (like Red Hat® Ansible Automation) are capable of automating assets across environments.
 Adding modern automation capabilities to multicloud environments limits the environment’s complexity while enhancing workload security and performance for traditional and cloud-native applications.

 Linux® containers give enterprises choice when it comes to public cloud vendors.
 Because containers package and isolate apps with their entire runtime environment, users can move the contained app between clouds while retaining full functionality.
 This gives enterprises the freedom to choose public cloud providers based on universal standards (e.g. uptime, storage space, cost) instead of whether it will—or won’t—support your workload due to proprietary restrictions.

 This portability is facilitated by microservices, an architectural approach to writing software where applications are broken down into their smallest components, independent from each other.
 Containers just happen to be the ideal place to run microservice-based apps.

 Multicloud helps enterprises avoid the pitfalls of single-vendor reliance.
 Spreading workloads across multiple cloud vendors gives enterprises flexibility to use (or stop using) a cloud whenever they want.
 There's nothing evil about having multiple clouds—it’s a good thing—and open source software magnifies that good.
-Deploying containers as part of a multicloud approach gives enterprises the ability to abstract and migrate workloads using a consistent foundation.
-The experience looks and feels like a single platform, regardless of how many environments you’re using.
+Our open source technologies bring a consistent foundation to any cloud deployment: public, private, hybrid, or multi.